Constitution of East Germany: States

-The chamber will elect a Presidium, consisting of the President, the deputies, and associate members.
-The President shall convene the chamber whenever it is necessary, or when one fifth of the members wish to.
+Like the Volkskammer, the Länderkammer also elected a Presidium made up of a president, vice-presidents, and associate members.
+The President of the Länderkammer was to convene the chamber whenever he deemed it necessary, or when one fifth of the members requested them to.

-The meetings of the chamber will be open to the public, certain agenda topics may necessitate exclusion of the public.
-All decisions will be decided by majority vote, unless the constitution declares otherwise.
+The meetings of the chamber were to be open to the public, but certain agenda topics may necessitate exclusion of the public.
+All decisions were to be decided by majority vote, unless the constitution declares otherwise.

-The Länderkammer may introduce legislation to the Volkskammer and may reject legislation from the Volkskammer.
+The Länderkammer had the right to introduce legislation to the Volkskammer and could (nominally) reject legislation from the Volkskammer.
 The Volkskammer and Länderkammer may present their opinion to the other chamber.

 Despite the abolition of the States in 1952, the Constitution continued to provide for a division of powers between a Federal and State government up until its formal repeal.